-Michael Shellenberger suggests that the “obvious” solutions to decarbonising the energy sector, such as wind and solar, are not commercially competitive or environmentally friendly.
-He convincingly argues that increasing the production of energy from renewable sources may save the climate, but they will destroy the environment.
+Michael Shellenberger suggests that the obvious solutions to decarbon the energy sector, such as wind and solar, are not commercially competitive or environmentally friendly.
+He convincingly argues that increasing the production of energy from renewable sources may save the climate but they will destroy the environment.

 The most significant challenge to wind and solar is intermittency.
-They only generate electricity about 10-30% of the time.
+They only generate electricity about 10 to 30 percent of the time.
 Sometimes when the wind is blowing and the sun is shining there is too much power.
 If the excess electricity cannot be diverted away from cities, we risk having a blowout of the grid.

 Shellenberger argues that solar and wind cannot be produced at a competitive or commercially viable price.
 For example, Germany and California have increased their use of wind and solar energy quite rapidly.
 Unfortunately, the price of electricity has also increased significantly.

 The benefits of nuclear power do not stop there.
-Nuclear power is extremely reliable, it generates power 24 hours a day, 7 days a week for about 90% of the year, and it produces zero emissions during energy generation.
+Nuclear power is extremely reliable, it generates power 24 hours a day, seven days a week for about 90 percent of the year, and it produces zero emissions during energy generation.

 While the cost of energy does not seem important in the context of the climate crisis, the competitiveness of clean energy in the market will determine how quickly the public and private sector implements zero-emission sources of energy.
 This coupled with the importance of stable energy sources for national security and politics, suddenly nuclear becomes an attractive option.

 Shellenberg proclaims that no amount of technological innovation will make the sun shine or wind blow more regularly.
-We can make wind and solar energy production more affordable, but they will always be dilute sources of fuels that require very large masses of land.
+We can make wind and solar energy production more affordable, but they will always require large masses of land.
 He argues that nuclear will cause less environmental degradation than solar and wind, and it will provide more affordable clean energy.

-There are two issues not touched on by this article: material throughput/nuclear waste, and the safety of nuclear.
-In short, the material throughput and safety of nuclear are equal or better than the throughput and safety of renewables and fossil fuels.
-If you are interested watch Shellenberger’s Ted Talk from minute 8:28 or watch Kurzgesagt’s very balanced discussion on renewables vs nuclear.
+With all of this said, I have not touched on how the material throughput and safety of nuclear are equal or better than the throughput and safety of renewables and fossil fuels.
+If you are interested watch Shellenberger’s TED talk from minute 8:28, or watch Kurzgesagt’s very balanced discussion on renewables vs nuclear.